Lesterpaintstheworld/terminal-velocity/README.md

 - Updates textual content, ensures style consistency, and maintains writing quality.
 - Responsible for the clarity and coherence of the project's written materials.

+## Recent Changes

+### Configuration Updates
+- Added new environment variable `KIN_SECURITY_TOKEN` to enable secure communication between agents.
+- Updated the `KIN_ECONOMIC_MODEL` variable to support the latest decentralized economic framework.

-## New Features
+### New Features
-- Added the SecurityAgent to handle secure communication and access control.
+- Introduced the SecurityAgent to handle authentication and access control for the KinOS system.
-- Updated the GovernanceAgent to facilitate collective decision-making on economic policies.
+- Enhanced the GovernanceAgent to facilitate collective decision-making on economic policies and resource allocation.
-- Improved the EconomicAgent's management of the decentralized economic framework and autonomous transactions.
+- Improved the EconomicAgent's management of the decentralized economic framework, enabling more autonomous transactions between agents.

 ## Configuration and Documentation